Ligament joint injuries and ACL reconstruction

 Indications for ACL reconstruction

-These cases are often best managed through physiotherapy to strengthen the knee joint and long-term activity modification (avoiding sports and heavy lifting)
+These cases are often best managed through ACL tear physiotherapy to strengthen the knee joint and long-term activity modification (avoiding sports and heavy lifting).

 ACL reconstruction is almost always required in the case of ACL injury with symptomatic instability, as the ligament cannot reattach itself.